Photo by Tayhlor Stephenson / Lifestyles Editor

 Use the parking garages

-The parking garages were built for a reason.
+The parking garages were built for a reason, even though they aren’t similar to residential garages that come with insulation they are still great to house your car.
 They’re also great because you don’t have to drive around the lot in vain; the signs that sit just outside of each garage indicate when a garage reaches capacity.
 This saves each student the hassle of weaving in between aisles in search for a spot that may or may not even be there.

 Even if the only few spots left are located on the very top level — which will be the case if you get to campus later in the day — any parking spot is better than no parking spot.